wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-manage-device-controller.md

 #### To shut down a StorSimple device

 1. Use the [restart or shut down a controller](#restart-or-shut-down-a-single-controller) procedure to identify and shut down the passive controller on your device.
-You can perform this operation in the Management Portal or in the the Windows PowerShell for StorSimple.
+You can perform this operation in the Azure Management Portal or in Windows PowerShell for StorSimple.
 2. Repeat the above step to shut down the active controller.
 3. You will now need to look at the back plane of the device.
 After the two controllers are completely shut down, the status LEDs on both the controllers should be blinking red.
 If you need to turn off the device completely at this time, flip the power switches on both Power and Cooling Modules (PCMs) to the OFF position.
 This should turn off the device.